The worst potholes in UK counties revealed: pothole map shows where drivers are most at risk

 On the other end of the spectrum, Carmarthenshire County Council has the smallest budget at just £510,000, followed by Blaenau Gwent with £1 million, raising questions about how funding is allocated and whether some regions are being left behind.

-Which area's roads are improving, and which are getting worse?
+Which areas are improving, and which are getting worse?

 Nevertheless, not all councils are seeing worsening conditions.
 A handful have managed to reduce their pothole numbers year on year between 2022 and June 2025: